tokio-rs/doc-push/cookbook/README.md

     cargo install mdbook

-And then build it:
+And then build the docs and serve them via local web server (http://localhost:3000/):

-    mdbook build
+    mdbook serve

+For more details on `mdbook`, see it's [project website](https://github.com/rust-lang-nursery/mdBook)